Kendra Preston Leonard

-Kendra Preston Leonard (born June 11, 1974, New Orleans) is an American musicologist.
-She specializes in women in music and music in screen history in 20th century France, Britain, and America.
+Kendra Preston Leonard (June 11, 1974, New Orleans-August 19, 2026, Humble, Texas) was an American musicologist, poet and librettist.
+Her scholarship focused on women in music and music in screen history in 20th-century France, Britain, and America.
+Her creative work spanned three volumes of poetry, numerous song texts, and libretti for opera projects that focus on women’s stories and history.

 Education

 She studied as a cellist at the University of North Carolina School of the Arts, The Peabody Conservatory, the Guildhall School of Music and Drama, and the University of Miami before studying musicology at the University of Cincinnati.
-She received her PhD from the University of Sunderland.
+She received her PhD from the University of Sunderland in 2014.

-She held the Beinecke Rare Book and Manuscript Library’s Thornton Wilder Fellowship from Yale University (2009-2010).
-She taught musicology at Westminster Choir College from 2009-2011.
-She is the Executive Director of the Silent Film Sound and Music Archive, and librettist of Marie Curie Learns to Swim, a one act opera with music by Jessica Rudman.
+Career

-Awards and honors
+Leonard taught musicology at Westminster Choir College (2009-2011) and was a visiting lecturer at the University of Houston (2019-2020).
+She held the Thornton Wilder Fellowship at Yale University’s Beinecke Rare Book and Manuscript Library (2009-2010) and was awarded the inaugural Judith Tick Fellowship from the Society for American Music (2013-2014) for research on Louise Talma.
+She was founder and executive director of the Silent Film Sound and Music Archive beginning in 2014.

-She won the inaugural Judith Tick Fellowship from the Society for American Music (2013-2014) for research on Louise Talma.
+Leonard’s creative writing includes several volumes of poetry and libretti for numerous opera projects, including Marie Curie Learns to Swim with music by Jessica Rudman and several micro-operas by Lisa Neher.
+She also served as a teaching artist in libretto writing at Guerrilla Opera.